Skip to content

 Patterns introduced:

-• graphic option for centre label text overlay
+• graphic option — arbitrary text overlay for centre labels